The story behind one of the most famous photographs in US military history

 - January marked the 52nd anniversary of the Battle of Hue during the Vietnam War, which the US and South Vietnamese won after a month of brutal fighting that ultimately changed how Americans saw the war.

-- The Battle of Hue was also the scene of some of the most intense urban fighting in US military history, which yielded one of the most well-known combat photographs ever taken.
+- The battle, which lasted until the beginning of March 1968, also saw some of the most intense urban fighting in US military history and yielded one of the most well-known combat photographs ever taken.

 - Visit Business Insider’s homepage for more stories.

 The Battle of Hue kicked off in the early morning hours on January 31, 1968.
-The battle, in a historic city near South Vietnam’s border with North Vietnam, was a major part of the larger Tet Offensive.
+The battle, in a historic city near South Vietnam’s border with North Vietnam, was a major part of the larger Tet Offensive and lasted until the first days of March that year.

 The month of fighting it took to liberate Hue had a profound effect on the war, changing the way Americans and their leaders felt about it.
 But before it was over the Battle of Hue would also produce one of the most iconic images of that war or any other.